jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 Uses Angular [Web Animations API](https://angular.io/guide/animations) by default.

 #### Captures User Hover
-User hover pauses the toast timeout, and removing hover replaces timeout with an optional different timeout.
+User hover pauses the toast timeout, and removing hover replaces timeout with an different timeout.

 #### Multiple Configuration
 The library allows showing multiple toasts, and gives the developer specific control of maximum capacity and behavior at maximum capacity.